ylipacbio/IsoSeq-3.0/README.md

 * Classify
   * Classify is the first program to be run when performing an IsoSeq analysis.
 Classify will identify and remove polyA/T tails, remove primers, and identify read strandedness.
 Classify also removes artificial concatemers, but Classify does not remove PCR chimeras.
 * Cluster
-  * Cluster performs isoform-level clustering and outputs Quiver-polished high-quality consensus full-length transcript sequences
+  * Cluster is the second program to be run when performing an IsoSeq analysis.
+Cluster performs isoform-level clustering and outputs Quiver-polished high-quality consensus full-length transcript sequences.
 * Subset
   * description of Subset